bndr/q2a-caching/README.md

 Description
 ===========

 This plugin will cache the pages for unregistered users.
+This (master) branch is under development always.
+When you download this plugin, please download from newest tagged release version.

 Installation
 ===========